gvlasakiev/ShinyRunningApp/README.md

  Name of activity
  Date of activity
  Time of activity
- Distance of activity
+ Distance of activity.

 Listing runnig activity -
-print a list of all the activities
+print a list of all the activities.